a-padhy/HTML5-Canvas/README.md

 # HTML5-Canvas

 A canvas for scribbling.
-The paint colour and size varies with time.
+The paint color and size varies with time.

 ### Screenshot